 The study included 960 participants who were part of the Memory and Aging Project at Rush University.2

-The average age of each participant was 81 and none of them had any signs of dementia.
+The average age of each participant was 81 and none of them had any signs of forgetfulness.
 In addition, as part of the project each participant underwent a series of yearly tests to evaluate their cognitive abilities and memory.
 Researchers also monitored their eating habits and activity levels.

 In order to evaluate how leafy greens and age related cognitive changes were related, researchers split the participants up into five different groups based on the amount of greens eaten.